FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Methodology

 \subsection{Mesh Resolution}

-In numerical simulations, mesh resolution is an essential parameter that balances the tradeoff between computation cost and simulation fidelity.
-Since this work simulates thousands of models, appropriately balancing computational cost and fidelity was essential.
-To study this balance, we randomly selected five bicycle frame models to test in each of our three simulation setups.
-For each study, we tested a logarithmic sweep of mesh resolutions with minimum cell size ranging from 0.01 mm to 1.28mm.
+In numerical simulations, mesh resolution is an essential parameter that balances the tradeoff between computational cost and simulation fidelity.
+Since this work simulates thousands of models, appropriately balancing computational cost and fidelity is essential.
+To study this balance, we randomly select five bicycle frame models to test in each of our three simulation setups.
+For each study, we test a logarithmic sweep of mesh resolutions with minimum cell size ranging from $0.01~mm$ to $1.28~mm$.
 Meshes are generated using SolidWorks' ``Blended curvature-based mesh.''
-In each test, the maximum cell size was set to 100 times the minimum cell size and the cell growth ratio between adjacent cells was set to 1.3.
+In each test, the maximum cell size was set to 100 times the minimum cell size, and the cell growth ratio between adjacent cells was set to 1.3.
 We examined convergence across mesh resolutions for each of our ten parameters of interest and documented two sample plots in Figure~\ref{fig:convergence}.

-Although displacement values stabilize for fine mesh size, we observe in our studies that safety factors do not perfectly stabilize at even the finest of mesh resolutions tested.
+Although displacement values stabilize at fine mesh resolution, we observe in our studies that safety factors do not perfectly stabilize at even the finest of mesh resolutions tested.
 Qualitative analysis of simulation results indicates that the safety factors are reflecting extreme local stress concentrations at the junctions of the tubes.
-Thus, the low safety factors at finer resolutions can likely be attributed to imperfect modeling of the bicycle frame, particularly the infinite curvature at the tube junctions in the model.
-As such, we advise users of the dataset to expect some error in reported stress and safety factor values.
+Thus, the low safety factors at finer resolutions can likely be attributed to the imperfect modeling of the bicycle frame, particularly the infinite curvature at the tube junctions in the model.
+As such, we caution users of the dataset to expect some error in reported stress and safety factor values.

-In general, displacement values are stable for mesh resolutions between 0.16 mm and 0.32 mm.
-Above 0.64 mm, displacement values are relatively unstable and simulations occasionally fail to converge.
-Displacement values are also relatively unstable for mesh resolutions between 0.04 and 0.16.
-We hypothesize that this range of mesh resolutions critically impacts fidelity since tube thicknesses may be as small as 0.5 mm and an accurate simulation should place several cells spanning the thickness of any key geometry.
-Below 0.04 mm, displacements are fairly stable.
+In general, displacement values are stable for mesh resolutions between $0.16~mm$ and $0.32~mm$.
+Above $0.64~mm$, displacement values are relatively unstable and simulations occasionally fail to converge.
+Displacement values are also relatively unstable for mesh resolutions between $0.04~mm$ and $0.16~mm$.
+We hypothesize that this range of mesh resolutions critically impacts fidelity since tube thicknesses may be as small as $0.5~mm$ and an accurate simulation should place several cells spanning the thickness of any key geometry.
+Below $0.04~mm$, displacements are fairly stable.

-We select a mesh resolution of 0.03 mm for our simulations to attain a reasonably precise estimate of displacements while avoiding the extreme cost and overestimates of stresses brought about by finer meshing.
+We select a mesh resolution of $0.03 mm$ for our simulations to attain a reasonably precise estimate of displacements while avoiding the extreme cost brought about by finer meshing.